aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 * This is a sample dashboard that shows live data for wins and losses over time, the amount of time played, and p90 wins and losses.

 Congratulations!
 You created real-time visualizations in CloudWatch using Kinesis Data Analytics and Lambda.
+Make sure to stop sending data from the Kinesis Data Generator when you are done!

 <a id="cleanup"></a>
 [[Top](#Top)]